sdunbar19/weather-app/README.md

 https://developers.google.com/maps/documentation/geocoding/overview

 ## TODOS
-- Finish working on dynamically loading pages (try AJAX demo)
+- Try AJAX on the frontend (also potentially try tutorial)
 - Try to make functions global
 - Get multiple methods of querying working
 - Get some sort of loading working